 And we in Barcelona, as explained in the program of this article in Spanish, we do not hesitate to go to Irish pubs, there are quite a few and it’s a good way to remember our beautiful time spent there!

-Summary of the country of my heart
+A summary of Ireland, the country of my heart

-Well, I hope that this article will make you want to know more about this very often underestimated country.
+I hope that this article will make you want to know more about this very often underestimated country.
 I did not hear much about it before going living there.
 The first lines I read about the town where I spent my first year were not glorifying … My rough guide said: nothing special in this small town of County Mayo…

 When I took the train for the first time, to cross the country from east to west, I only saw green landscapes and sheep…